syntax-tree/nlcst/Readme.md

 ### SymbolNode

-Symbol ([Parent](#parent)) represents typographical devices like white space, punctuation, signs, and more, different from characers which represent sounds (like letters and numerals).
+Symbol ([Text](#text)) represents typographical devices like white space, punctuation, signs, and more, different from characers which represent sounds (like letters and numerals).

 ```
-interface SymbolNode < Parent {
+interface SymbolNode < Text {
     type: "SymbolNode";
 }
 ```